Published online Jun 18, 2021. doi: 10.5312/wjo.v12.i6.386

 Published online: June 18, 2021

-Two hundred and fifty nine consecutive patients undergoing hip fracture surgical intervention in four hospitals in the United Kingdom were recruited.
+Two hundred and fifty nine consecutive patients undergoing surgical intervention for hip fractures in four hospitals in the United Kingdom were recruited.
 51 patients were confirmed positive for COVID-19.
-Predefined study outcomes were recorded over a 30-d period using a standardized collection proforma.
-COVID-19 positive and COVID-19 negative patients were compared statistically before and after adjustment for confounding factors.
-Logistic regression was performed to analyze binary outcomes.
-Survival analysis was performed using Cox regression to compare length of inpatient stay.
+Predefined outcomes were analyzed over a 30-d postoperative period.
+COVID-19 positive and COVID-19 negative patients were compared after adjustment for confounding factors.

-We conclude that the informed consent process for COVID-19 positive patients undergoing hip fracture surgery should discuss the additional risk of postoperative complications (particularly lower respiratory tract infection, ARDS, deep vein thrombosis and pulmonary embolism), increased requirement for intensive care admission, longer inpatient stay and higher risk of mortality.
+Core Tip: Coronavirus disease 2019 positive patients undergoing hip fracture surgery should be consented for the increased risk of postoperative complications (including lower respiratory tract infection, acute respiratory distress syndrome, deep vein thrombosis and pulmonary embolism), increased requirement for intensive care admission, longer inpatient stay and a higher risk of mortality.
+It is medicolegally imperative that these risks are addressed as part of an informed consent process.